greenelab/deep-review/sections/04_study.md

 the underlying process.
 Thus, there is a need to computationally predict and understand these binding regions de novo from sequences.

-#### Transcription Factors
+#### Transcription factors

-Transcription Factors (TFs) are regulatory proteins that bind to certain locations on a DNA sequence and control the rate of mRNA production.
+Transcription factors (TFs) are regulatory proteins that bind to certain locations on a DNA sequence and control the rate of mRNA production.
 ChIP-seq and related technologies are able to identify highly likely binding sites for a certain TF, and databases such as ENCODE [@tag:Consortium2004_encode] have provided ChIP-seq data for hundreds of different TFs across many laboratories.
 However, ChIP-seq experiments are expensive and time consuming.
-Since the data that scientists have discovered is available, in silico methods to predict binding sites are of great interest, thus eliminating the need to do new ChIP-seq experiments every time analysis is done on a new sequence.
+Since the data that scientists have discovered is available, *in silico* methods to predict binding sites are of great interest, thus eliminating the need to do new ChIP-seq experiments every time analysis is done on a new sequence.

-In order to computationally predict TFBSs on a DNA sequence, researchers initially used consensus sequences and position weight matrices to match against a test sequence [@tag:Stormo2000_dna].
+In order to computationally predict transcription factor binding sites (TFBSs) on a DNA sequence, researchers initially used consensus sequences and position weight matrices to match against a test sequence [@tag:Stormo2000_dna].
 Simple neural network classifiers were then proposed to differentiate positive and negative binding sites but did not show significant improvements over the weight matrix matching methods [@tag:Horton1992_assessment].
 Later, SVM techniques outperformed the generative methods by using k-mer features [@tag:Ghandi2014_enhanced @tag:Setty2015_seqgl], but string kernel based SVM systems are limited by expensive computational cost proportional to the number of training and testing sequences.
 More recently, [@tag:Alipanahi2015_predicting] showed that convolutional neural network models could achieve state of the art results on the TFBS task and are scalable to a large number of genomic sequences.